concord-consortium/Geniverse-SproutCore/README.md

 Done.
 Don't forget to invalidate the index files in cloudfront!
 ```

 Ultimately, the new deployment can be tested at http://geniverse-lab.concord.org/staging.
 The warning about invalidating the index files is because deployed changes won't be visible immediately.
-"CloudFront takes up to 24 hours to clear cache.
-If you need to hurry it, it can be cleaned manually, though we pay a (trivial) amount when we do that, so I try not to unless we're demoing that day or something."
-Looking into the costs further, at the time of this writing Concord Consortium is allowed 1000 invalidations per month for free.
-Each invalidation beyond that is $.005.
+CloudFront takes some time ("up to 24 hours") to clear cache before the new files become available.
+The necessary files can be manually invalidated to make them available sooner.
+Beyond a certain point there is a nominal fee associated with these manual invalidations (at the time of this writing Concord Consortium is allowed 1000 invalidations per month for free; each invalidation beyond that is $.005), but it is unlikely that we're approaching that limit.

 ### Deploying Geniverse to Production